itskikat/pratica-ies/lab02/readme.md

 Docker Containers and Servlet Containers are VERY DIFFERENT!
 - **Docker Containers** deploy virtualized runtime containers (any kind of services)
-- **Servlet Containers** (environmentn that runs on the server-side) provide a runtime container to execute server-side, web-related Java code
+- **Servlet Containers** (environment that runs on the server-side) provides a runtime container to execute server-side, web-related Java code

 ##### a)